View Document Text

 documents carefully to understand the investment process used by the TPMs, along with any fees

-or costs associated with the TPM’s advisory services.
+or costs associated with TPM’s advisory services.

 For more information on programs through RBC, including any minimum investment required,